IsabellaS2/inventory-frontend/README.md

 ### Robustness

-How does your application handle failures or errors? error handling, fault tolerance.

-My application has been built to gracefully handle errors and recover from failures without compromising the user experience.
+My application has been built to handle errors and recover from failures without compromising the user experience.
 I implemented fault tolerance throughout both the backend and frontend, and leveraged Render’s built-in infrastructure features to enhance overall system resilience.

 #### Backend